 Powder Rooms with a Punch

-Probably my favourite powder room to do was the one in this Edwardian Detached home in the Humewood-Cedarvale area of Toronto.
+An Oldie but a goodie, this powder room is in an Edwardian Detached home in the Humewood-Cedarvale area of Toronto.
 The orange/coral chevron wall paper from Kravet adds the perfect pop to an extremely small space.
-You can basically wash your hands in the sink while you sit on the toilet!

 The white deer head above the toilet adds the modern rustic pop while complimenting the wonky paper.
 The chalkboard sign with "Fred's" name on it adds an extra personalized touch while an old silver painted mirror was a hand me down that fit perfectly with the charm of this historic home.

-My second favourite is this powder room that I designed with Stephen Taylor of Taylor Made Designs for a family cottage in Muskoka.
+I designed this powder room with Stephen Taylor of Taylor Made Designs for a family cottage in Muskoka.
 The brand new tongue and groove wall paneling was fresh and white and a big window made the space feel bright and modern.
 So we found an old wooden chest of drawers and had it converted into a vanity with custom marble top and antique looking faucet.
 The vanity coupled with the wood window mirror bring that "cottagey" feel while having all the comforts of a fresh modern bathroom.
 I also love the old games/checkers board we found and hung as art above the toilet!
 If I could live year round in a cottage like this my life would be complete! :)

-Another favourite of mine is this fun and flirty powder room Stephen and I did in a midtown Toronto condo this spring.
+This powder room went from Shabby to Chic.
 The space had low ceilings, poor lighting and not much going for it so we found this super cool cheetah themed wall paper in soft aqua and covered the walls.
 The room went from drab to fab instantly.
 We then took a nightstand we found at some design shop and had it retro-fitted to place a basin sink on top.
 We changed out the old boring hardware with sparkly glass knobs and added a curvy mirror with feminine flair.
 Now it's the perfect place to slip away and powder your nose!

 This punchy powder room is right off the main entrance hall of a hip, elegant downtown condo.
 The wallpaper we chose has a little sparkle and lots of texture.
 We mirrored the pattern of the wallpaper in the floor tile.
 Adding wainscoting maintains elegance while also allowing your eye to rest from the wild pattern above .The chartreuse coloured mirror brings the monochromatic space to life.